 When it comes to your business structure, does a non-profit come to mind?
 Are you clear with what a non-profit corporation is?
 What are the advantages and disadvantages of the non-profit corporation?

 A non-profit corporation is a legal entity that has been organized to meet specific tax-exempt purposes.
-Contrary to their name, non-profit corporations can make a profit, but can’t be designed primarily for profit-making.
+Contrary to their name, non-profit corporations can make profit, but can’t be designed primarily for profit-making.
 A non-profit may be eligible for some benefits, such as property, sales, and income tax exemptions at the state level.

 - The public